The EDGE Language: Extended General Einsums for Graph Algorithms: Features

 \subsubsection{Tensor Declarations}

 We begin by defining the tensors used in a computation.
-The \edge{} language provides a separate specification for properties of involved tensors, indicating: \begin{enumerate} \item The input and output tensor names. \item For each tensor, its corresponding \emph{rank names} and \emph{rank shapes}.
-To distinguish between the \emph{rank names} of a tensor and \emph{accessing} these ranks, we call the lower case subscripts (rank accesses) \emph{rank variables}.
+The \edge{} language provides a separate specification for the properties of the involved tensors, indicating: \begin{enumerate} \item The input and output tensor names. \item For each tensor, its corresponding \emph{rank names} and \emph{rank shapes}.
+To distinguish between the \emph{rank names} of a tensor and \emph{accessing} these ranks, we refer to the lower-case subscripts (rank accesses) as \emph{rank variables}.
 Rank names are indicated by superscripts.
-In any subsequent Einsum expression, the rank variables refer to accessing these ranks, which must be listed in the same order as the rank names, regardless of the rank variable names.
-Since rank names/variables can be multi-lettered, we use commas to delineate rank names and rank variables in a list of rank names/variables: e.g., $G_{sm, dm}$ contains two rank variables $sm$ and $dm$. \item For each tensor, its \emph{datatype} and \emph{empty value}.
-While tensor algebra data is nearly always numerical, graph algorithms use a wider range of datatypes, including tuple datatypes and key-value labels used in property graphs~\cite{Angles:2018:PGD, Purohit:2021:SPG}.
-Thus, in \edge{}, we allow any user-defined datatype beyond the traditional types of integers, floating points, and Booleans used by tensor algebra~\cite{Kjolstad:2017:TTA,Parashar:2019:TSA}. \edge{} also allows any value (not just zero) to indicate ``empty''.
-Identifying the empty value exposes an optimization opportunity (\textbf{design goal~\ref{goal:opt}}), where a sparse tensor can compress away \emph{empty} values, instead of just zero values (Section~\ref{ssec:tensors}).
-This extension is also supported in prior works~\cite{Henry:2021:CSA,Buluc:2017:TGC,Davis:2019:ASG}. \end{enumerate} \bfs{} Example~\ref{sidebar:bfs-datatype} provides an example for \bfs{}\@.
+In any subsequent Einsum expression, the rank variables refer to accesses to these ranks, which must be listed in the same order as the rank names, regardless of the rank variable names.
+Since rank names and rank variables can be multi-letter identifiers, we use commas to delineate them in a list of rank names or variables; for example, $G_{sm, dm}$ contains two rank variables, $sm$ and $dm$. \item For each tensor, its \emph{data type} and \emph{empty value}.
+While tensor algebra data is nearly always numerical, graph algorithms use a wider range of data types, including tuple data types and key-value labels used in property graphs~\cite{Angles:2018:PGD, Purohit:2021:SPG}.
+Thus, in \edge{}, we allow any user-defined data type beyond the traditional integer, floating-point, and Boolean types used by tensor algebra~\cite{Kjolstad:2017:TTA, Parashar:2019:TSA}. \edge{} also allows any value (not just zero) to indicate ``empty''.
+Identifying the empty value exposes an optimization opportunity (\textbf{design goal~\ref{goal:opt}}), where a sparse tensor can compress away \emph{empty} values instead of only zero values (\S~\ref{ssec:tensors}).
+This extension is also supported by prior work~\cite{Henry:2021:CSA, Buluc:2017:TGC, Davis:2019:ASG}. \end{enumerate} We write tensor declarations as $\mathit{TensorName}^{\mathit{shape}} \rightarrow \mathit{datatype}, \text{empty}=\mathit{value}$, where the arrow ($\rightarrow$) separates the shape specification from the data type and empty-value specification. \bfs{} Example~\ref{sidebar:bfs-datatype} provides an example for \bfs{}\@.

 \begin{bfs_box}[label=sidebar:bfs-datatype]{\bfs{} Declaration Specification in \edge{}}